-- a.
-One respondent argues that a better vet still practical definition of the sufficient number of credit ratings would be to require the number of credit ratings to be greater or equal to twice the inverse of the expected default rate. - One respondent suggests envisaging a more judgemental-based methodology when defining the sufficient number of credit ratings. - One respondent suggests that data should not be discarded from periods of small samples.
+- One respondent suggests envisaging a b. more judgemental-based methodology when defining the sufficient number of credit ratings. - One respondent suggests that data c. should not be discarded from periods of small samples.
 Instead it is suggested to weigh each observation for 3-year periods by cohort size. - d.
-One respondent requests confirmation that the minimum number of sufficient ratings for the calculation of the short run default rate is determined based on the inverse of the long run default rate benchmarks present in Annex I of the draft ITS. - One respondent believes that the
+One respondent requests confirmation that the minimum number of sufficient ratings for the calculation of the short run default rate is determined based on the inverse of the long run default rate benchmarks present in Annex I of the draft ITS. - One respondent believes that the e.

-With regard to the suggestions on the method No change. of determination of sufficient number of credit ratings:
+With regard to the suggestions on the method No change. of determination of sufficient number of credit

 - a.
 The proposal to require the number of rated items to be greater than or equal to twice the inverse of the expected default rate may be an option, yet the major problem concerning the scarce data availability represents the actual limit.
-In fact only 6 out of 26 ECAIs have been capable to support a large pool based methodology when drafting mapping reports, which confirms the fact that at this stage sufficient data to perform this proposal is not present. - Regarding the suggestion of applying a judgemental-based methodology, to guarantee a level playing field across ECAIs, as a first step only a quantitative methodology has to be applied, also for the definition of minimum number of sufficient credit ratings.
-In a second step qualitative and judgemental factors are applied. - In the event that the number of credit ratings is not sufficient considering the inverse of the long run default rate benchmark requirement, those credit method used to calculate the minimum size of the pool should not be limited to the unique approach of 'number of rated items to be greater or equal than the inverse of the expected long-run default rate'.
-Various approaches are possible and should be allowed: Bayesian inference to take properly into account the prior estimate and the observed distribution; Monte Carlo simulations or boot-strapping to calculate proper confidence intervals around values in the available data history.

-ratings are still used when applying the small pool methodology.
+In fact only 6 out of 26 ECAIs have been capable to support a large pool based methodology when drafting mapping reports, which confirms the fact that at this stage sufficient data to perform this proposal is not present. - Regarding the suggestion of applying a b. judgemental-based methodology, to guarantee a level plaving field across ECAIs, as a first step only a quantitative methodology has to be applied, also for the definition of minimum number of sufficient credit ratings.
+In a second step qualitative and judgemental factors are applied. - In the event that the number of credit c. ratings is not sufficient considering the inverse of the long run default rate benchmark requirement, those credit method used to calculate the minimum size of the pool should not be limited to the unique approach of 'number of rated items to be greater or equal than the inverse of the expected long-run default rate'.
+Various approaches are possible and should be allowed: Bayesian inference to take properly into account the prior estimate and the observed distribution; Monte Carlo simulations or boot-strapping to calculate proper confidence intervals around values in the available data history. ratings are still used when applying the small pool methodology.
 Thus no data is discarded in the mapping process.
 Further, regarding the suggestion about weighting by cohort size, the ESAs would like to remind that this principle has already been taken into account in case sufficient data exist through Article 4(5) of the draft ITS.